Looking for some homemade Christmas gift ideas? These DIY gifts are fast and simple to make!

 - Warm up the holiday with this homemade hot chocolate mix.

-From the heart:
+DIY gifts from the heart:

 There are — admittedly — some folks who just don’t appreciate homemade Christmas gift ideas that have so much heart behind them.